KUYT — Kuybyshev Time

 When does KUYT change?

-Does KUYT have a daylight saving version?
+Does KUYT observe daylight saving time?